-As was the case with our 2021 Annual Meeting of Stockholders, we believe that a virtual meeting will provide expanded stockholder access and participation, improved communications, as well as additional safeguards for health and safety in light of ongoing public health issues caused by COVID-19.
-You will be able to join the Annual Meeting and vote and submit questions online during the Annual Meeting by visiting ww.virtualshareholdermeeting.com/TLRY2022 and using the 16-digit control number included on the Important Notice of Internet Availability of Proxy Materials (Notice), on your proxy card, or on your voting instruction form provided by your broker, bank or other nominee.
+As was the case with our 2022 Annual Meeting of Stockholders, we believe that a virtual meeting will provide expanded stockholder access and participation, as well as improved communications.
+You will be able to join the Annual Meeting and vote and submit questions online during the Annual Meeting by visiting ww.virtualshareholdermeeting.com/TLRY2023 and using the 16-digit control number included on the Important Notice of Internet Availability of Proxy Materials (Notice), on your proxy card, or on your vote instruction form provided by your broker, bank or other nominee.
 Online check-in will be available at the virtual meeting site approximately 15 minutes prior to the beginning of the Annual Meeting.